joma74/acc-natours/docs/TestcafeScreenshot.md

 availableHeight: screen.availHeight
 ```

-Then it calls FF's `getWindowRect` (which i assume to be `window.outerWidth`), calculates the diff between `currentRect.width/height` and `window.innerWidth/Height` and adds that to the width/height given to `t.resizeWindow` and sends that via marionette's setWindowRect(which eventually succeeds, see sources about cases where that value is too small or too big).
+Then it calls FF's `getWindowRect` (which i assume to be `window.outerWidth`), calculates the diff between `currentRect.width/height` and `window.innerWidth/Height` and adds that to the width/height given to `t.resizeWindow` and sends that via marionette's `setWindowRect`(which eventually succeeds, see sources about cases where that value is too small or too big).

 _If this conclusion is right, i vote that t.resizeWindow should be aliased renamed (resizeInnerWindow), documented as such and sensible variants (outer,...) should be built into testcafe(Issue #2)_

 And so one can expect to have `window.innerWidth/Height` been set via `t.resizeWindow` - which is the same as we accomplished via CDP's `setDeviceMetricsOverride`.
-Interferes with chrome emulation mode?
-Nope TBD

 But still, will I never have the viewport related media query kicking in FF?
 To check on that, turned out that resizing at the 0/+1 pixel cases on one of my media query width's, the media query kicked in?!?!

 Turns out that https://www.quirksmode.org/blog/archives/2013/12/desktop_media_q.html also made the following related observation about some desktop browser vendors

-> The width and height media queries are no longer slaved to
-> document.documentElement.clientWidth/Height.
-> Instead, they take their cues from window.innerWidth/Height.
-This means desktop browsers now treat
-> these media queries differently than mobile browsers.
+> The width and height media queries are no longer slaved to `document.documentElement.clientWidth/Height`.
+Instead, they take their cues from `window.innerWidth/Height`.
+This means desktop browsers now treat these media queries differently than mobile browsers.

 You can observe this effect with your chrome or FF browser by opening
 https://www.quirksmode.org/css/tests/mediaqueries/width.html, which still proves what was written in
 2013!
 Hmmm.
 In chrome's Toggle Device Mode, the result of https://www.quirksmode.org/css/tests/mediaqueries/width.html changes when you toggle the Device Type from desktop to mobile.
 In FF in Responsive Design Mode, the result changes too.
 So, FF's Responsive Design Mode == Chrome's Device Type's Mobile mode?
 Dunno FF, anyone anywhere documented?

-So, to use `t.resizeWindow` seems to be working for FF.
+So, using `t.resizeWindow` seems to be working for FF.
 But wait a second, if the same test should run under chrome and FF, does `t.resizeWindow` for FF interfere with chrome in emulation mode?
 Turns out that i was in luck again. `t.resizeWindow` for chrome in emulation mode syncs with the set parameters.

 # How to write test

-Overall point is that, inside your test, you have no access to the arguments of the run or the configuration of the browser currently run.
+Overall point is that, inside your test, you have no access to the args of the run (the ones used in `runTestCafe`) or the configuration of the browser instance currently run.
 Examples where this would be beneficial

 - set viewport width and height (see chapter "How To Configure Browser Setup")
-- check that the configuration of the browser setup aligns to the current browser
+- check that the configuration of the browser setup aligns to the related current browser instance
 - build a subdirectory for screenshots for each running browser instance

-Infos from the running testcafe configuration to current live data - that is all about options, browser instance and current test are already orderly parsed and evaluated, held in sync by testcafe and is (i assume) unit tested.
-But these infos are not (officially) accessible for the end user, meaning effort and code duplication.
+Infos from the run - that is all about args, browser instance and current test are already orderly parsed and evaluated - are held in sync by testcafe and are expected to be properly unit tested.
+But these infos are not (officially) accessible for the end user, meaning effort of dabbling live code and source code and leads to overall bad practices(code duplication or reaching into not public API).

-Additionally there is also an API lacking, between `runTestCafe` and the current test(Enhancement #3).
-Let me show you an example of usage: As explained before, for FF i need to call `t.resizeWindow` with a height and width.
+So i presume that there are public APIs lacking.
+Let me show you two examples of usage.

+First one, as explained before, is for FF i need to call `t.resizeWindow` with a height and width.
 Therefore i put the run arguments on the testcafe browser configuration, even, like `scaleFactor` or `touch`, they do not exist as FF CLI params.
-But are enacted via building a FF profile.
+But first, are enacted for building a proper FF profile.

 `"firefox:headless:marionettePort=42939 -profile /tmp/testcafe-ext/firefox-profile-309573pwGWM1c30Pe -width=600 -height=1024 -scaleFactor=2 -touch=true -mobile=false"`

-Then, in my test i do
+Secondly, in my test i do

 ```js
 const runArgsBrowser = await evaluateRunArgsBrowser(t)